Kesymaru/js3-19-stopwatch/README.md

 # Stopwatch solution
-This is the solution for the Javascript exercice
+This is the solution for the Javascript StopWatch exercice

 ## JS Code
 This code uses es6 classes

+For the modal the materialize modal component is used

 ## CSS
 This project uses materialize for the css